 Why Build a Case Chronology?

-Before we cover how to build a chronology, let's first explore why you'd want to build one.
+Before we cover how to create a legal timeline, let's first explore why you'd want to build one.
 The answer is that you're already building a chronology in each case; but the chronologies you currently build probably have several disadvantages.
 These chronologies appear in your pleadings, briefs, notes, discovery responses, and in your own memory.
 For some cases - especially cases that follow a simple pattern - this is more than enough.
 But for other cases, this system gets strained.
 Your memory and your desk begin to be equally cluttered with scattered information, documents, notes, and facts.
 It can be overwhelming, and it only gets worse when you have numerous cases to juggle.
 We know: we've been there ourselves.
 That's why we built CaseFleet.

 - Contacts are the people and entities (businesses, government units, associations, etc.) that are involved in your case.
 They are parties, witnesses, attorneys, etc. - anyone that could be involved in a fact.
 You can optionally assign a role to each contact, such as "witness" or "client."

 - Issues are the elements of the claims and defenses in your case, but they can be anything else that could be helpful for grouping facts.
 For example, we always like creating an issue called "Key Facts" so that we can instantly pull up a list of the most important facts in any case.